 “Customer lifecycle marketing, or orchestration, is recognizing and meeting the individual where she is in her customer journey,” says BlueConic Director of Demand Generation Lauren Pettiglio.
 “You need to be proactive with your strategy, but prepare to react when individuals tell you where they are in their respective journeys.”

-A customer journey map can help you define stages.
 But you can’t force an individual to follow a prescribed journey.
-Instead, you and your marketing team must be able to respond to — and perhaps also predict — her chosen journey.
+Instead, you and your marketing org must be able to respond to — and try to predict — her chosen journey.